 Amino Communications is a world leading IPTV and hybrid/OTT innovator – bringing new entertainment products and solutions to a global market.

-Antenova is a leading developer and supplier of high performing integrated antennas and RF solutions for wireless communication, consumer electronic and wireless M2M devices.
+Antenova M2M is the leading provider of high performing standard antennas and radio antenna modules for wireless M2M and consumer electronic devices.

 Arkessa enables remote devices to operate, be monitored, managed and controlled as though they were connected directly to your desktop, tablet or smart phone.

 ARM is the world's leading semiconductor intellectual property (IP) supplier and is at the heart of the development of digital electronic products.

 Bought by HP for $10.3 billion last year, Autonomy is a pioneer in its industry.

 AVEVA, quoted on London’s main market, has been the world's leading engineering software provider to the plant, power and marine industries for more than 40 years.